bluehat/privacy_and_freedom/digital_freedom.markdown

  1. You could simply only charge your phone using your own adapters, computers, etc.
  1. Depending on lifestyle this might not be an option though.
 So, alternatively, you can either [purchase](https://www.amazon.com/s/field-keywords=usb+data+block&tag=electronicfro-20) or [cut up an existing wire to make](http://www.instructables.com/id/How-to-make-a-USB-no-data-charger-cable/) a data block USB cable.
 They are casually known as USB condoms.
 This is a USB charger where the power lines connect to the device, but the data transmission lines are set up to not connect.
 If you want to transfer information from your computer to your phone, you will need another cable with the data lines intact.

+## Full Disk Encryption
+Full disk encryption is exactly what it sounds like.
+To boot the machine you type a password which is stored in memory, and used to decrypt the data as it's accessed.
+This is useful if your security concerns include direct physical access to your computer.
+Full disk encryption can save a lot of concern if a machine is physically lost, or fails in a way that makes deleting the data on the harddrive difficult.

+Due to the ease of use and the utility in cases of perfectly routine loss, theft, machine failure, or just giving your old computer to a friend, everyone using a system that supports it easilly should probably use disk encryption.

+On Apple computers you can simply enable this at any time and it will convert the whole drive to being encrypted.Under Linux most major distros now have an option to enable this during install.
+Windows has several 3'rd party products available to do this as well, but it may be a bit more complex to set up.

+Risks:
+ 1. Bus mastered protocols (firewire): If your machine is left on (sleeping usually suffices), an attacker with physical access can plug a device in to a bus-mastered the port.
+Older USB specs are not sufficient.
+This attack has been demonstrated with firewire, and it is likely that USB-C and Thunderbolt have the same flaw (since they seem to support bus-mastering).
+Since the key is stored in memory they can access it directly, or ask the system to decrypt the data for them and stream it to the newly plugged in device... accessing your data despite the encryption.
+ 1. 2 physical accesses: An attacker can remove the storage device and edit the bootloader to record the key in plaintext on the boot partition next time you start your machine.
+They then put the device back in to your machine.
+Next time they get access to your machine the key is right there, and they can access everything.

+Result: It's not magic, but it's a hugely helpful in a myriad of circumstances.
+Use it if your system makes it easy (Apple and Linux machines at least).

+## Getting Rid of Data / Destroying a Hard Drive

+If you are using full disk encryption, and don't have the FBI or something after you, don't worry about it.

+If you aren't using full disk encryption though, you should seriously consider what is on your machine before ever letting it out of your hands.
+In that case the following sections may be important to you

+### Data Erasure

+Deleting files does not mean they are gone from your computer.
+It only means that you have told your computer they aren't there, and may be overwritten with other data.
+Until another program actually overwrites the space (something hard to determine), anybody with the right tools can recover the information.

+Even after you overwrite the data the first time, it is still possible (though more difficult) to recover data.
+A state police lab can do this easilly, as can some individuals.
+This is why there are programs on the internet which will write your drive to entirely zeros, or even random junk data to your drive over and over again for you.
+Running these over and over again will progressively decrease the odds that data can be recovered to the point of near impossability, but will not 100% guarantee it.

+### Physical Destruction

+At this point physically destroying the drives may be a good option.
+Just smashing the "drive" which stores the data makes getting the data harder.
+However, if you have [really attracted some attention to yourself](http://www.popularmechanics.com/technology/security/how-to/a8566/how-to-read-a-smashed-hard-drive-14877558/), you should know that the relevant pieces of data can be stored on extremely small pieces of the drive, so it can be difficult to make sure you have properly destroyed the drive.

+Corporations with serious data security concerns go through a fairly specific process.
+Best practice today is:
+ 1. Have the drive encrypted in the first place, just in case it goes missing.
+ 1. "Degause" the drive.
+This means to run very strong magnets over it over and over, flipping the field back and forth.
+This is similar (but much faster) than writing lots of random data over it repeatedly.
+ 1. Powder the drive.
+Meaning to literally grind the drive in to dust.

+This will always work, but most of us don't have a machine capable of powdering a hard-drive lying around.
+So lets talk about doing it by hand.
+There are two kinds of hard drives, and each have different relevant parts to destroy.

+#### HDD: Hybrid Hard Drive (Old Kind)

+The data is kept on a circular object called a platter.
+If you open the case, it is the large circular thing.
+Remove it (you can smash it to make it easier to remove, but that won't do it on its own).
+Watch out for the magnets, which are strong enough to break fingers if they become dislodged and rush together with you in the middle.
+Make sure you leave nothing connected to the center, as your data takes up extremely small amounts of space.

+#### SSD: Solid State Drive (New Kind.
+Sometimes in desktops, almost always in laptops)

+When you access a solid state hard drive's board, you will see a bunch of black computer chips which are likely symetrically mounted.
+Your data is stored in those chips.
+You can pry the chips off the board with a flathead screwdriver.
+Idealy you then smash these chips as well.

+//TODO picture of a SSD because this is confusing

 # Communication Security
 ## Email
+### PGP
+### Remailers
 ## Realtime Chat
 ### Normal Text Messaging
 Cellphone type text messaging has a number of security flaws inherent in it's